 I can hear some of you laughing and maybe even gagging.
 Remember, we are not trying to keep up with the Jones.
 Yes, there are sacrifices, but if you like it, why not?
 And you’re saving money!
 Why should you care what others think?
 We choose to live how we want to live and fortunately our sensible and frugal lifestyle has led us to an early financial independence.
 Every time we hear “ewww, you’re eating cat food?!”, we write it off to that person’s jealousy manifesting itself in an insult vaguely veiled in the form of a question (like they are contestants on Jeopardy).

 I hope you all enjoy this insightful post on April 1st.
 Happy April Fool’s Day!
-Keep all these tips in mind throughout the rest of the year and you, too, can be a frugal millionaire one day.
+Keep all these tips in mind throughout the rest of the year and you, too, can be a frugal millionaire one day (and survive the current difficult times).
 Meow.
 For other another great money-saving read on budget foods, check out Jonathan Swift’s recent essay, “A Modest Proposal“.

 What sacrifices have you made?
 Are you brave enough to choose the road less taken?

 Also, happy April Fool’s Day!

 - Personal Capital* - It's the best FREE way to track your spending, income, and entire investment portfolio all in one place.
 Did I mention it's FREE?

 - Free Travel* - We score $10,000 worth of free travel every year from credit card sign up bonuses.
 Get your free travel, too.

 - Save more on travel with Airbnb and take $40 off your first stay*.
 We usually get apartments with 2-3 bedrooms plus a kitchen and living room for less than the price of 1 hotel room.
 Save even more with weekly and monthly discounts.